DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Mitigating the Impact of Inherent LLM Biases via Auxiliary Techniques

 \subsection{On Potential Bias in LLM-based Data Construction}

-A primary concern is that sole reliance on LLMs for data generation could introduce inherent biases of the models.
-To counteract this, we integrate a suite of auxiliary techniques into our data construction workflow, including open-set object detection, image cropping, image highlighting, and few-shot prompting.
+Several studies have leveraged LLMs or MLLMs for data synthesis to facilitate the training and evaluation of various models, yielding improvements in both model performance and assessment outcomes \citep{zhou2024humanvbench, jiao2025img}.
+However, a primary concern is that sole reliance on LLMs for data generation could introduce inherent biases of the models.
+To counteract this, we integrate a suite of auxiliary techniques into our data construction pipeline, including open-set object detection, image cropping, image highlighting, and few-shot prompting.
 These techniques serve to ground the MLLM's outputs in objective image features rather than learned priors, enhancing the accuracy and diversity of the generated data.
 This multi-faceted approach ensures that our dataset is not exclusively dependent on the generative capabilities of any single LLM, thereby insulating it from model-specific biases.

 Furthermore, our selection of MLLM is also a deliberate step in quality control.
-We benchmark three leading models—Qwen2.5-VL-Instruct, InternVL2.5 \citep{internvl2.5}, and LLaVA-OneVision \citep{Llava-onevision}—and observe that Qwen2.5-VL-Instruct exhibits more rigorous logical reasoning and generates more precise outputs.
+We benchmark three leading models, including Qwen2.5-VL-Instruct, InternVL2.5 \citep{internvl2.5}, and LLaVA-OneVision \citep{Llava-onevision}, and observe that Qwen2.5-VL-Instruct exhibits more rigorous logical reasoning and generates more precise outputs.
 Consequently, we select it as the primary MLLM for our data construction pipeline.